 Documents Required: In addition to the completed application for marriage, both the bride and groom will need their:

-•passports or birth certificates along with driver’s licences or other forms of identification
+•passports or birth certificates along with driver’s licenses or other forms of identification

 •certificates of no impediment or single status report

 • your divorce papers i.e. decree absolute and/or death certificate of spouse

 • proof of parental consent if under 18, stamped and signed by a solicitor